magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 1. Click on the email validation link to validate your email and resolve this issue.
 1. If you do not receive an email with an email validation link, please email [Help Center login issues](mailto:helpcenterloginissues@magento.com) and indicate that you cannot validate your email address.

+>![info]
+>
+>This only applies to the email validation link from https://account.magento.com (Magento Account page).
+If you are not receiving an email validation link from https://accounts.magento.cloud/user (Cloud Account page), please [submit a support ticket using the standard proces](#submit-ticket).

 <h3 id="merchant-not-displayed">Ticket submission form: merchant is not displayed in Organization drop-down</h3>

 #### Issue